llvm-gpu-news/llvm-gpu-news.github.io/docs/about.md

 ongoing issues and development efforts in the GPU world and expose to this the general LLVM community.

-We welcome you feedback and suggestions, see the bottom of the page for details on how to submit suggestions and contribute.
+We welcome your feedback and suggestions, see the bottom of the page for details on how to submit suggestions and contribute.

 <sub>Main editor: [Jakub Kuderski](https://github.com/kuhar).</sub>